OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/4_runtime_application_security_threats.md

   - More detailed and comprehensive control overviews can be found in for example Common criteria protection profiles (ISO/IEC 15408 with evaluation described in ISO 18045),
   - or in [OWASP ASVS](https://owasp.org/www-project-application-security-verification-standard/)
 - Operational security
+  When models are hosted by third parties then security configuration of those services deserves special attention.
+Part of this configuration is [model access control](/goto/modelaccesscontrol/):  an important mitigation for security risks.
+Cloud AI configuation options deserve scrutiny, like for example opting out when necessary of monitoring by the third party - which could increase the risk of exposing sensitive data.
   Links to standards:
   - See [OpenCRE on operational security processes](https://www.opencre.org/cre/862-452)
   - The ISO 27002 controls only partly cover operational security controls, and on a high abstraction level